Property, Interest, and Money: Is Heinsohn and Steiger's Property Premium a Determinant of Interest?: The Money-Issuing Bank and the Third Term

 \paragraph{Identification: why modern data cannot separate $\phi$.} This is the point at which the econometric question must be raised, because it determines what can and cannot be done with the three-term decomposition empirically.
 In modern banking data the spread of a bank's lending rate over the risk-free rate bundles default risk, liquidity risk, operational costs, capital requirements, and $\phi$ into a single observed quantity.
-For central banks with a monopoly on issuance and no real redemption obligation, the redemption window is institutionally closed --- no one can walk into the European Central Bank (ECB) with a banknote and claim property --- and $\phi$ has been engineered out.
+For central banks with a monopoly on issuance and no real redemption obligation, the redemption window is institutionally closed, and $\phi$ has been engineered out.
+No one can walk into the European Central Bank (ECB) with a banknote and claim property.
 For commercial banks, deposit-issuance superficially resembles the historical note-issuance case, but deposit insurance, the lender-of-last-resort function, and central bank liquidity backstops absorb the redemption pressure that would otherwise price $\phi$.
 In each case $\phi$ is either zero or observationally equivalent to the standard risk premium.
 Contemporary time-series on bank lending rates therefore cannot be used to identify $\phi$.
 The attempt collapses into collinearity.